andrea-lopera/Production-Line-Intelligence-Dashboard/README.md

 > [🔗 View Tableau Dashboard ([click here](https://public.tableau.com/app/profile/andrea.lopera/viz/ProductionKPIsDowntimeTrends/ProductionOverview))]

 ### Files:
-- Tableau Workbook: `dashboards/production_dashboard.twbx`
+- Tableau Workbook: `dashboards/Production Overview.twbx`
 - Preview: `dashboards/screenshots/`

 ---

-## 🧩 Project Goal
+## Project Goal

 By the end, this dashboard will help:
 - Monitor process efficiency and product quality
 - Identify shifts or product types with high rework or downtime
 - Demonstrate analytics and reporting skills using realistic operations data

+---

+## Project Summary

+> This simulated analytics project replicates how a Data Analyst would monitor and improve a real glass manufacturing line.
+From simulating shift-level production data to uncovering root causes of rework, the project concludes with a Tableau dashboard ready for stakeholder reporting.

-> 📌 This project is part of a career portfolio in **manufacturing analytics** and **process intelligence**.
+> This project is part of a career portfolio in **manufacturing analytics** and **process intelligence**.